Brands are going above and beyond names, logos and slogans

 USPTO: Off-White zip tie

 Earworms.
-That’s what advertising jingles and sounds are engineered to be and do.
-The moment you hear it, you’ll know the brand, product or service.
-Sounds marks are proving just as effective as visual trade marks:
+That's what advertising sounds and jingles are engineered to be and do.
+The moment you hear it, you'll know the brand. product or service.
+Sound marks are proving just as effective as visual trade marks:

 Certain smells can evoke nostalgic memories of people, places and events.
 Scent trade marks can be a powerful way for brands to anchor themselves in the minds of consumers.
 Get a whiff of these scented brands: